Area Law for the entanglement entropy of free fermions in nonrandom ergodic field: Results and Comments

-We will consider first the finite-difference operators \eqref{eq:lro} with quasi-periodic potentials for which exponential bounds for the Fermi projection \eqref{eq:FP-ent} and/or the eigenfunction correlator $ \eqref{eq:ef-cor}$ are essentially known, although sometimes in the form that has to be made suitable for our purposes.
+$(ii)$ Area Law $\eqref{eq:al}$ for the expectation $\mathbf{E} \{S_\Lambda(\varepsilon_F)\}$ of the entanglement entropy $\eqref{eq:ee}$ -- \eqref{eq:h} of free lattice fermions having $H_\omega$ as their one-body Hamiltonian if $I=(\varepsilon_-, \varepsilon_0]$ is the bottom of the spectrum of $H_\omega$ and the Fermi energy $\varepsilon_F < \varepsilon_0$. \end{criterion} We will consider first the finite-difference operators \eqref{eq:lro} with quasi-periodic potentials for which exponential bounds for the Fermi projection \eqref{eq:FP-ent} and/or the eigenfunction correlator $ \eqref{eq:ef-cor}$ are essentially known, although sometimes in the form that has to be made suitable for our purposes.
 These results are presented largely for the sake of completeness, and also to demonstrate yet another application of the spectral theory of ergodic operators, this time to the quantum information science.

 To explain our main new result, note first that quasi-periodic functions follow the orbits of the irrational winding (total shifts) of the torus $ \mathbb{T}^d$, a quite simple dynamical system.
 A considerably more complex and rich class of dynamical systems with the same phase space $\mathbb{T}^d$ consists of the so-called subshifts of finite type \cite{Adler, Br-St:02,Da:07}.
 The spectral analysis of these operators has been recently developed in \cite{ADZ,ADZ1}.
 A number of important and highly non-trivial facts, including the existence of Anderson (spectral) localisation was established in these papers.
 However, the crucial for our purposes exponential decay $\eqref{eq:ef-cor-decay}$ of the eigenfunction correlator and/or Fermi projection $\eqref{eq:exp-decay}$ is lacking.